 Victims who are wrongfully injured can recover compensation for pain and suffering from the person who caused the injuries.
 When those injuries cause the victim’s death, the victim’s estate can pursue the victim’s claim for pain and suffering.

 The victim’s pain and suffering claim is said to “survive” the victim’s death.
 The estate’s “survival” claim includes compensation for other losses the victim incurred because of the wrongful act, including medical expenses and lost wages.

-If the administrator of the estate is also authorized to bring a wrongful death claim, the survival claim and the wrongful death claim will typically be brought in the same lawsuit with the assistance of a wrongful death lawyer in Atlanta, GA.
+If the administrator of the estate is also authorized to bring a wrongful death claim, the survival claim and the wrongful death claim will typically be brought in the same lawsuit with the assistance of a wrongful death lawyer.
 Even if the wrongful death claim is brought by a relative rather than the estate, it will usually be joined with the estate’s survival claim if the victim did not die instantly.